Externally Combusting,

 Predictably, the mainstream media is serving up heaping portions of reassurances that the drone attacks on Saudi oil facilities are no big deal and full production will resume shortly.
 The obvious goal is to placate global markets fearful of an energy disruption that could tip a precarious global economy into recession.

-The real impact isn't on short-term oil prices, it's on asymmetric warfare: the coordinated drone attack on Saudi oil facilities is a Black Swan event
+The real impact isn't on short-term oil prices, it's on asymmetric warfare: the coordinated drone attack on Saudi oil facilities is a Black Swan event that is reverberating around the world, awakening copycats and exposing the impossibility of defending against low-cost drones of the sort anyone can buy.

 (Some published estimates place the total cost of the 10 drones deployed in the strike at $15,000.
 Highly capable commercially available drones cost around $1,200 each.)